citp/privacy-policy-historical/t/th/the/theaa.com.md

 As previously mentioned, we do not sell, trade or rent your information, and will never disclose information about you (including information obtained from our dealings with you) to third parties, except:

 a) to fulfil your specific orders for a product or service or information in the event that third parties deliver the relevant product or service or information.
-For example, if you go on a holiday with us, the hotel needs to know who you are.
-If you take out an insurance policy provided by a third party, they will need your details in order to administer the policy, verify the quote given to you and process any claims;
+For example, if you take out an insurance policy provided by a third party, they will need your details in order to administer the policy, verify the quote given to you and process any claims;

 b) where third parties administer part or all of the product or service;